KuligKamil/mongodb-project-workshop/tutorial/data_structure/README.md

 </details>

-updating & deleting
+Updating & Deleting
 documentation: [https://beanie-odm.dev/tutorial/updating-%26-deleting/](https://beanie-odm.dev/tutorial/updating-%26-deleting/)

-for update we have couple options
+For update we have couple options
 * save
 * replace -  throws: - a ValueError if the document does not have an id yet, or - a beanie.exceptions.DocumentNotFound
 * update, set, inc - can be performed on the result of a find or find_one query, or on a document that was returned from an earlier query.